pythonicmux/multiorderAlgorithm/README.md

 # Overview

-This is a proof-of-concept for an algorithm that will act as a global planner for an autonomous delivery robot (currently this is just a constraint satisfaction problem until I find some kind of cost function to make it an optimization problem).
+This is a proof-of-concept for an optimization algorithm that will act as a global planner for an autonomous delivery robot.
 I've also implemented an online global planner that uses this algorithm, which can service and plan orders for a robot to deliver.
 I'm designing and implementing this for 18-500 ECE Senior Capstone at Carnegie Mellon, Spring 2021.
 I'm on Team C9 (GrubTub).